What is Functional Skills Qualification? All You Need to Know

 Everything will be checked under certain criteria, from your punctuation and spelling to correct grammar rules in written communication.
 What are these criteria?
 Well, the goal here is to measure whether you have reached the level of communicative competency expected from you.
 That’s exactly what these criteria dictate.

-The other thing that is also measured here is if you can effectively deploy your communication skills without using computer programmes or dictionaries.
+The other thing that is also measured here is whether you can effectively deploy your communication skills without using computer programmes or dictionaries.

 As you advance through your skill level, you’ll switch from basic stuff like spelling and grammar to things like your presentation skills.

-Functional Skills English can be broken into three distinctive parts:
+Functional Skills English can be broken down into three distinctive parts:

 When you independently understand and decode written language texts that have a meaningful context, that is defined as reading.

 In the Reading component of the Functional Skills assessment, you can take the help of technology such as screen readers.
 However, it has to meet the standard of learners reading independently.
 You can also take help from a human scribe to record your written answers.
 But, the scribe isn’t allowed to read to you as that violates the standard of independent reading.